harrylippy/P1-navigation/README.md

 A reward of +1 is achieved by the agent for collecting a yellow banana, with a -1 reward if the agent picks up a blue banana.

 ### Action Space
-There four actions for the agent to choose from at each time step:
+There four discrete actions for the agent to choose from at each time step:

 * 0 - walk forward
 * 1 - walk backward